Employee Travel Expense and Reimbursement

 - Hotel parking may be charged to a procard if included on the hotel invoice.

-- Valet parking will only be reimbursed with accompanying circumstantial justification (e.g., availability, safety, or security), which will be reviewed by the KCTCS System Director of Business Services.
+- Valet parking will only be reimbursed with accompanying circumstantial justification (e.g., availability, safety, or security), which will be reviewed by the KCTCS Assistant Vice President of Business Services/COO.

 - Telephone calls to the employee’s operating unit should be made through a KCTCS-issued